illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-vagrant/tooling-assignment-vagrant.md

 ## From your host system

-* From the command line (non-admin) execute the command: `vagrant plugin install vagrant-vbguest`
+* From the command line (non-admin) execute the command: `vagrant plugin install vagrant-vbguest` on x86 Windows systems
   * This takes care of a warning message from Vagrant about not being able to mount VirtualBox shared drives
 * Configure Vagrant Box memory to use at least 2 GB